ThanatchaSo/Naranjo-AI-Assessor---Warinchamrab-Hos/README.md

 4.  **Assessment**: Answer the 10 Naranjo questions (Yes / No / Don't Know).
 5.  **Analysis**:
     *   View the calculated Score and Interpretation.
-    *   Click **"Analyze with AI"** to get a detailed clinical breakdown.
 6.  **Print**:
     *   Use **"Print Allergy Card"** for a patient handout.
     *   Use **"Print Full Report"** for medical records.

-## 🔑 Configuration

-This project requires a Google Gemini API Key to function.
-The key is accessed via `process.env.API_KEY`.

 ## 📜 License & Credits